Senegal’s ‘best student’ disappeared in France. She didn’t run away, mother says.

 Diary, naturally reserved, was known to keep her head down at school.
 She busied herself with reading and writing.

-She’d recently finished her second book, her mother said, and wanted to proofread it again before sending it to publishers.
+She had recently finished her second book, her mother said, and wanted to proofread it again before sending it to publishers.
 Her first, “Under the Face of an Angel,” had drawn acclaim in Senegal.

 Internet sleuths had wondered: What about the pressure?
-What if she’d simply run away from it all?
+What if she had simply run away from it all?

 Binta couldn’t imagine that.